 - Remove meat from pan and set aside

-- Ensure to stir at regular intervals to make sure the curry doesn’t stick to the bottom of the pan
+- Ensure to stir at regular intervals to make sure the curry doesn’t stick to the bottom of the pan - and the sauce will start to reduce and thicken

 - Serve with rice, naan etc.